Discover the best Mrs Hinch cleaning tips all in one place, plus her favourite cleaning products for your home.

-The Minky anti-bacterial cloth that Mrs Hinch raves about comes from Minky Homecare but the best deals, unsurprisingly, come from Amazon (opens in new tab) where it's stocked in different sizes.
+The Minky anti-bacterial cloth that Mrs Hinch raves about comes from Minky Homecare but you can pick them up at various different stores, such as Amazon, Asda and B&M.

 The cloth is double sided so it's perfect for battling those tough stains on any surface around the home and Sophie has been known to use it almost exclusively in many of her home-cleaning hack videos, as it's also easy to remove the dirty residue from the cloth and use again soon after.

 Other fans of the cloth say they're brilliant for cleaning the bathroom and kitchen sinks, since they're a little less abrasive than the traditional yellow and green scrubbing sponges but still give a really thorough clean.